 Level 1: Basic Licensing Training

 For Level 1 Basic Licensing training, the trainer does not need to be a Growing Futures approved trainer.

-Registered trainers are typically occasional trainers who have professional expertise in a field unrelated to early care and education (e.g. tax preparers, first responders, health care, etc.).
+Trainers for this level of training are typically occasional trainers who have professional expertise in a field unrelated to early care and education (e.g. tax preparers, first responders, health care, etc.).
 They may also be one-time conference keynotes or presenters.
-Registered trainers may present training for license renewal only (this will not apply toward Career Pathways placement).
-Registered trainers are not required to have direct care experience in an early childhood setting, however they must be currently employed in a professional capacity in the field related to the training content.
-They must also have previous experience presenting training for adult learners.
-These trainers are not required to be pre-approved and must submit their information each time they train as part of the Registered Training Approval request form.
-They are approved on a training-by-training basis.
-The Growing Futures Registry does not keep records of registered trainers and does not list them in the Trainer Directory on the Growing Futures website.
+Trainers for Level 1 Basic Licensing training must be currently employed in a professional capacity in the field related to the training content.
+The name and qualifications of a Level 1 Basic Licensing trainer is submitted as part of the application for the training itself, and the trainer is approved on a training-by-training basis.
+The Growing Futures Registry does not keep records of these trainers.

 Content Specialist trainers must be members of the Registry but are not required to have a Career Pathways placement.
-They must have verified education and/or certificate in the content area or curriculum they train, and they are required to have a current resume or CV on file, including professional references.
-They are not required to have experience in an early childhood setting, but they must have a minimum of 7 hours facilitating adult learning experiences.
-Content Specialists must be approved prior to submitting requests for training approval.
-Approval is for a period of 1 year.
-Renewal is required annually.
+They must have verified education and/or certificate in the content are or curriculum they train, and they are required to have a current resume or CV on file, including professional references.
+They are not required to have experience in an early childhood setting, but they must have professional experience in their field.
 Content Specialists are approved to train in their area of specialization only.
-Their names and contact information appear in the Trainer Directory on the Growing Futures website.